gorenje/millieons.org/w/cuckoo.md

 **Of Cuckoos and Stardust**

 The cuckoo lays its eggs in others nests, so too does the Church of Uckoo lay its ideas in other spiritual baskets.
 The Church does not preach exclusivity nor does the Church of Uckoo desire followers.
 The Church of Uckoo spreads its message to whom may listen and to those that listen.
-For those whom this message does not compute are equally as free as those that have been reached.
+For those whom this message makes no sense are equally accepted as those that have understood.

 The Church of Uckoo neither forgives nor does it punish.
 Where no punishment exists, forgiveness is unnecessary.
 The Church of Uckoo does not perform acts of missionizing, the Church of Uckoo only performs missionary acts.

-The Church of Uckoo teaches that we are all stardust come together for this meaningless existence.
+The Church of Uckoo teaches that we are all stardust coming together for this meaningless existence.
 Meaninglessness implies that it makes no difference whether moral or immoral, whether egocentric or altruistic.
 Life is what you make of it.
 The stardust does not care.

-However honour the ancient atoms out of which we are made and respect its kindness in coming together to form us all on this spaceship Earth.
+However honouring the ancient atoms out of which we are made and respecting their kindness in coming together to form us all on this spaceship Earth surely implies being a loving civilisation.

 ## Teaching: Meaningless & Insignificance